 The city has been a prominent port for more than 700 years.
 The shipyards here played a vital role in the city’s political history, and more recently, they’ve become home to hip late-night bars and musical performances.
 Looming freight cranes create a dramatic backdrop in this part of town.

 Today, the vibrant local arts scene contrasts with Gothic churches, Renaissance style architecture, and Brutalist buildings.
 Make sure you check out the towering murals in the Zaspa district.
 Cafe-hopping along the Motlawa River embankment is a popular pastime, while the sandy beaches near Gdańsk are some of the finest in the region, including Brzezno Beach, which hosts open-air concerts in the summer.

-When is the best time to stay in a vacation rental in Gdańsk?
+The best time to stay in a holiday rental in Gdańsk

 Gdańsk’s weather varies considerably, with long, snowy winters and mild — if somewhat rainy — summers.
 To make the most of a winter wonderland, book an apartment in Gdańsk between December and February, when the illuminated streets create a magical glow in the snow.
 The city’s Christmas markets are also a major draw at this time of year, with gingerbread, artisanal gifts, and Grzane Piwo — a spiced Polish beer served hot.
 For a minimal chance of rain and long, sunny days at the beach, consider holiday rentals in Gdańsk in June.
 The streets are quiet during this month, as peak season is yet to arrive.
 For all the fun of the fair, visit in early August when St Dominic’s Fair fills the streets with markets, parades, and open-air concerts.